prog4biol/pfb2019/problemsets/Python_06_problemset.md

 1. In the file [Python_06_nobody.txt](https://raw.githubusercontent.com/srobb1/pfb2017/master/files/Python_06_nobody.txt) find every occurrence of 'Nobody' and print out the position.

-2. In the file [Python_06_nobody.txt](https://raw.githubusercontent.com/srobb1/pfb2017/master/files/Python_06_nobody.txt) substitute every occurrence of 'Nobody' with your favorite person's name and save the file as YourFavoritePersonName.txt (ex.
+2. In the file [Python_06_nobody.txt](https://raw.githubusercontent.com/srobb1/pfb2017/master/files/Python_06_nobody.txt) substitute every occurrence of 'Nobody' with your favorite name and write an output file with that person's name (ex.
 Michael.txt).

-3. Find all the lines in a [Python_06.fasta](https://raw.githubusercontent.com/srobb1/pfb2017/master/files/Python_06.fasta) that are the header (>seqName desc) using pattern matching.
+3. Using pattern matching, find all the header lines in [Python_06.fasta](https://raw.githubusercontent.com/srobb1/pfb2017/master/files/Python_06.fasta).
+Note that the format for a header in a fasta file is a line that starts with a greater than symbol and is followed by some text (e.g. `>seqName description` where seqName is the sequence name or identifier.
+The identifier cannot have spaces in it.
+The description that follows it can have spaces.)

-4. If a line matches the format of a FASTA header, extract the sequence name and description using sub patterns.
+4. If a line matches the format of a FASTA header, extract the sequence name and description using sub patterns (groups).
-	- Print id:"extracted seq name" desc:"extracted description"
+	- Print lines something like this `id:"extracted seq name" desc:"extracted description"`

 5. Create or modify your FASTA parser to use regular expressions.
 Also make sure your parser can deal with a sequence that is split over many lines.